Genocs/Genocs.github.io/index.md

 ## Product Architecture
-Design the architecture is not a simple task.
+Designing the architecture is not a simple task.

 Different companies have different constraints.

-For most of them be on the **Cloud** is a must.
+For most of them being on the **Cloud** is necessary.
 It couldn’t be otherwise.

 But there are contexts where **On-Prem** solution is an unassailable requirement.

 An enterprise grade software solution is like a living organism.
-It change over time and this has a deep impact on the company shape as well.
-Both in terms of Processes, Tools and Requirements.
+It changes over time, and this has a deep impact on the company shape as well.
+Both in terms of Processes, Tools, and Requirements.

-A Startup is different from an on going company and they are different from elderly company.
+A Startup is different from an ongoing company, and they are different from elderly companies.

 > Pay attention: all of them could be valuable ones economically speaking.
-The management is completely differently.
+The management is completely different.

 - Clean Architecture patterns
 - Microservice Architecture